-HR professionals should be auditing employee data now and analysing the data to ascertain whether it is actually necessary.
-Whilst some data may be essential, it is likely that some data will be superfluous and it should therefore be deleted or at least amended so that it accurately reflects the information.
+HR professionals should have now audited employee data and begun analysing the data to ascertain whether it is actually necessary.
+Whilst some data may be essential, it is likely that some data will be superfluous and it should, therefore, be deleted or at least amended so that it accurately reflects the information.

 Unless there are grounds for retaining data, once it has fulfilled its purpose, data should be deleted.

-Before the new regulations come into force on 25th May 2018, HR professionals should revisit their data protection practices detailed in employment contracts, staff handbooks and company policies and ensure that the business is GDPR ready and compliant.
+HR professionals should have revisited their data protection practices detailed in employment contracts, staff handbooks and company policies and ensure that the business is GDPR ready and compliant.